jonshiach/Lab03_Textures/README.md

 ## Build instructions

-**You don't need to do this on the PC labs in the Dalton building.
-Just goto the `pc_lab_build` folder and run the Visual Studio project file there.**

 1. Download, install and run <a href="https://www.cmake.org" target="_blank">CMake</a>.
 2. In the `Lab03_Textures/` folder create a folder and call it `build/`.
 3. Click on **Browse Source...** next to 'Where is the source code?' and select the `Lab03_Textures/` folder.